 - enhance student success in their careers

-The HMB Lab conducts biomechanical analyses of human motion with focus on estimating joint loads and motion.
-The foundation of the HMB Lab is a complete motion analysis system (MAS) with 12 motion capture cameras, ground force plates, several exercise machines instrumented with load cells, and inverse dynamics analysis software.
+The HMB Lab conducts biomechanical analyses of human motion to determine joint loads and motion.
+The foundation of the HMB Lab is a complete motion analysis system (MAS) with 12 motion capture cameras, ground force plates, several exercise machines instrumented with load cells, EMG and IMU sensors, and inverse dynamics analysis software.
 Currently, the HMB Lab’s primary research areas are

 - improving evidence-based injury prevention guidelines for youth baseball and softball pitchers - who are at high risk for sports-related injuries

 The HMB Lab faculty work diligently to mentor Cal Poly’s students in the hope that they become leaders in their profession.
 Also, we work to maintain a strong international exchange program for researchers and have exchanged visiting scholars (students, post-docs, and professors) with the following partners

 - Politecnico di Milano (Italy)